akumar21NCSU/Slack-Dictionary-Bot/README.md

 ###Slack Dictionary Bot ###
 This is the dictionary bot for Slack.
 This bot is powered by the Merriam Webster Dictionary public APIs.
 Currently, it supports fetching definition of a word if it exists or else it return a list of suggestions.
 <br/> In this repository you can find the Amazon Lambda Python script that makes the dictionary API call. <br/>
+Future Plans:
-Future Plans: Create the 'share this app' button.
+1) Create the 'share this app' button.
+2) Support for synonym and antonym search.

 Usage:<br/>
 /dict < word ><br/>